-1 INTRODUCTION
+1 Introduction

 One of the problems recently addressed in database research is the optimisation of large join queries.
-Conventional optimisation models are based on exhaustive techniques, the overhead of which increases exponentially with the query size [13].
-Therefore, researchers focus on techniques based on iterative improvement, like Swami and Gupta [13, 14]. or simulated annealing' like loannidis, Wong and Kang [2, 3], aiming at a polynomially increasing optimisation overhead.
+Conventional optimisation models are based on exhaustive techniques, the overhead of which increases exponentially with the query size [12].
+Therefore, researchers focus on techniques based on iterative improvement, like Swami and Gupta [12, 13], or simulated annealing, like Ioannidis, Wong and Kang [2, 3], aiming at a polynomially increasing optimisation overhead.

-Query optimisation techniques are CPU-intensive applications: so they may benefit from parallelism.
+Query optimisation techniques are CPU-intensive applications; so they may benefit from parallelism.
 Both exhaustive techniques, which construct all query execution plans to find the optimal one, and non-exhaustive techniques of iterative nature, like iterative improvement and simulated annealing, are clearly parallelisable.

-In this study, we propose a query optimisation model, which uses parallelism not only for query execution hut also for query optimisation.
-We present a parallel optimisation technique, hereafter denote as the hybrid technique, to stress the fact that it is almost exhaustive for small join queries, and diverges gradually from exhaustive techniques for larger queries towards iterative improvement.
+In this study, we propose a query optimisation model, which uses parallelism not only for query execution but also for query optimisation.
+We present a parallel optimisation technique which is almost exhaustive for small join queries and diverges gradually from exhaustive techniques for larger queries towards iterative improvement.
 The overhead of this technique is less than the overhead of an exhaustive strategy and is further reduced proportionally to the utilised processors.

 The paper is structured as follows: In the next section, we make a brief overview of query optimisation techniques.
-In Section 3 we focus on parallel environments and outline the query processing model, for which the optimisation technique is designed.
-In Section 4, we
+In section 3, we focus on parallel environments and outline the query processing model, for which the optimisation technique is designed.
+In section 4, we analyse the parallel optimisation technique.
+Section 5 presents the first results of an experimental implementation of the model on a transputer machine.
+The final section concludes the paper and presents some future extensions of the model.